 * The title for each state's Medicaid Fee-for-Service drug list may vary (eg, Prescription Drug List, Contract Drug List)

-INVEGA SUSTENNA® (paliperidone palmitate) is an atypical antipsychotic indicated for the treatment of schizophrenia in adults.
+INVEGA SUSTENNA® (paliperidone palmitate) is indicated for the treatment of:

 WARNING: INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS.

 Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
-INVEGA SUSTENNA® and INVEGA TRINZA® are not approved for use in patients with dementia-related psychosis.
+INVEGA SUSTENNA® is not approved for use in patients with dementia-related psychosis.

-Contraindications: INVEGA TRINZA® and INVEGA SUSTENNA® are contraindicated in patients with a known hypersensitivity to either paliperidone, risperidone, or to any excipients of their formulation.
+Contraindications: INVEGA SUSTENNA® is contraindicated in patients with a known hypersensitivity to either paliperidone, risperidone, or to any excipients of the INVEGA SUSTENNA® formulation.

 Cerebrovascular Adverse Reactions: Cerebrovascular adverse reactions (e.g., stroke, transient ischemic attacks), including fatalities, were reported at a higher incidence in elderly patients with dementia-related psychosis taking risperidone, aripiprazole, and olanzapine compared to placebo.
-No studies have been conducted with oral paliperidone, INVEGA SUSTENNA®, or INVEGA TRINZA® in elderly patients with dementia.
-These medications are not approved for the treatment of patients with dementia-related psychosis.
+No studies have been conducted with oral paliperidone, INVEGA SUSTENNA®, or the 3-month paliperidone palmitate extended-release injectable suspension in elderly patients with dementia.
+These medicines are not approved for the treatment of patients with dementia-related psychosis.

 QT Prolongation: Paliperidone causes a modest increase in the corrected QT (QTc) interval.
 Avoid the use of drugs that also increase QTc interval and in patients with risk factors for prolonged QTc interval.
 Paliperidone should also be avoided in patients with congenital long QT syndrome and in patients with a history of cardiac arrhythmias.
 Certain circumstances may increase the risk of the occurrence of torsades de pointes and/or sudden death in association with the use of drugs that prolong the QTc interval.